Breaking Taboos about Depression in Professional Sports

 Our unique CBT method is customised to each individual’s needs and challenges, and is implemented in a one-on-one setting.
 The goal is emotional stability, empowerment, and realistic thinking.

 After two to three therapy sessions a week for two to three months, clients typically leave our program with the tools to cope with depression independently.
 Our outpatient program in Bangkok allows you to work toward fostering a healthier mind while not taking you away from the life you have worked hard to establish.

 Knowing when to seek help for depression is a sign of strength, not weakness.
-Contact us today for a free and confidential consultation.
+Contact us today for a confidential consultation.